 - To demonstrate the functionalities of binary logic system - To explain the working of combinational and sequential logic system - To realize the basic structure of computer system - To illustrate the working of I/O operations and processing unit

-These are sample Strategies that teachers can use to accelerate the attainment of the various course outcomes.
+Teachers can use following strategies to accelerate the attainment of the various course outcomes.

 - 1. Chalk and Talk with Black Board

 - 2. ICT based Teaching

 - 3. Demonstration based Teaching